Damola12345/Infrastructure/README.md

 This repo contain

-Terraform configuration files to provision an EKS cluster, Redis, S3, Dyanamo DB on AWS.
+-   Terraform modules configuration files to provision an EKS cluster, Redis, S3, Dyanamo DB on AWS.
-Ansible configuration files to a server
+-   Ansible configuration files to a server